 Jay Cutler Net Worth

-Jay Cutler Net Worth and Salary: Jay Cutler is a retired American professional football quarterback who has a net worth of $30 million.
-This net worth was once double its current amount, but things changed after he and Kristin Cavallari announced their separation and pending divorce in April of 2020.
+Jay Cutler is a retired American professional football quarterback who has a net worth of $30 million.
+Jay Cutler's net worth was previously much higher, but was roughly halved as a result of his divorce from Kristin Cavallari.

 During his 12-season career in the NFL, Cutler established himself as an integral part of the Chicago Bears, although he was somewhat of a divisive figure among critics.
 After initially retiring and working as a sportscaster, Culter returned to the NFL for one more season with the Miami Dolphins before finally calling it quits in 2017 after injuries got the better of him.